 Picture this: You hit your first rock chord, and it actually sounds like real music.
-Not a broken doorbell, not a cat on the piano, but instant, wild giddy vibes.
+Not a broken doorbell, not a cat on a piano, but pure rock energy blasting out of your amp.

 I know how strange and tricky guitar can feel at first.
 Your fingertips whine, your brain mixes up finger shapes, and sheet music looks like ancient code.